Home | DJs | Features | Audio | Photos | WTMA | WOKE | Contact

 Venyke Cleveland Newsperson around 1980.
 Later worked as Andee Cleveland doing news at WTMA.
 She also worked in radio and TV in Spartanburg, SC, her hometown.
 Now lives in Cincinnati, where she's employed in HR by the Cincinnati city government.

 Janet Conklin (Now Janet Walsh) Morning traffic reporter in the mid-80s.
 Also served as WCSC's Continuity Director.
 Later part of the morning shows at WXTC, WEZL, WXLY, WIWF and WIWK.
-Now working for Charleston's Kirkman Broadcasting.
+Last worked for Kirkman Broadcasting.
+Now retired from radio.

 Ken Crook DJ circa 1970.